iamrare/rocketplate/readme.md

 gcloud auth configure-docker
 ```

-Now, you need to wire up Terraform and GCS.
-You can use the `./bootstrap.bash` tool for this:
+Now, we need to wire up Terraform and GCS.
+You can use the `./bootstrap.bash` tool to do this:

 ```
 ./bootstrap.bash TERRAFORM_BUCKET_NAME
 ```

-which will create a GCS bucket for terraform and authenticate Google Cloud Build.
+which will create a GCS bucket for Terraform and authenticate Google Cloud Build.

 To configure your new deployment, copy the example `tfvars`: